 Make a Gift

-In response to lockdown in March, we promptly moved as much of our student outreach online as possible.
+In response to COVID-19 restrictions, we promptly moved as much of our student outreach online as possible.
 Having had some exciting success with this, we intend to continue to offer virtual sessions for individual students and for schools where this is more practical than in-person sessions.

 We have recorded our stock information sessions for all year groups, more details can be found below.
 We’d love for as many students as possible to have access to these recordings so, whether you are a student or a teacher, please do not hesitate to get in touch and request them by emailing email@example.com.
 The following recorded sessions are available for request:

 This session focuses on what life is like practically at competitive universities with a particular focus on Oxford.
 It covers choosing your course, teaching, careers, university societies, accommodation, support and finance.